“I’m heading to a physical, and I want blood work done. Dr. Livingood, give me some guidance. What should I be looking for?“

-- Complete Cholesterol Panels – Total cholesterol is not a very good predictor of an actual problem.
-The size and makeup of the cholesterol are what matters.
+Total cholesterol is not a very good predictor of an actual problem.
+The size and makeup of the cholesterol are what matter.
 Get the particle sizes measured as well.

 I try to avoid invasive tests like colonoscopies and mammograms.
 Not that there is not a place for them but there are simple, less expensive ways to get good data for any risks.

-- Fit Test – This is a fecal test that can identify if there’s anything going on in the colon or the digestive system before a colonoscopy would be needed.
-It has high accuracy, has a higher utilization rate compared to a colonoscopy, and costs thousands less!
+A fit test is a fecal test that can identify if there’s anything going on in the colon or the digestive system before a colonoscopy would be needed.
+It has high accuracy, a higher utilization rate compared to a colonoscopy, and costs thousands less!

-- Thermography – A good alternative for mammograms that involves no radiation and a very strong early detection rate.
+Thermography is a good alternative to mammograms that involves no radiation and a very strong early detection rate.

 On your next physical take the graphic above to your doctor and dig a little deeper into your health.
 This will help you get to the cause of the issues and not just settle for general blood work.